When the Wave Turns: How Hotels Navigate Economic Downturns (and What Comes Next)

 Smart Strategies for Downturn Resilience

-1. Lean into Your Most Loyal and Profitable Guests
+1. Lean into Your Most Loyal and Profitable Segments

 2. Clean Data Keeps Campaigns Efficient